List of flatiron buildings

 This is a list of flatiron buildings that are relatively notable.
-"Flatiron Building" is a name applied to a number of buildings shaped like a flatiron.
+Any notable building shaped approximately like a flatiron can be included, regardless of whether the name of the building is "Flatiron Building" or not.
+Such a building is typically constructed at an intersection of streets or railway tracks that meet at an acute angle.
 One of the most famous is the Flatiron Building in New York City, which was finished in 1902.
-The name "Flatiron Building" may refer to many of the buildings listed below.

 Locations of all having coordinates below may be seen on a map by clicking "Map all coordinates using OpenStreetMap" at the right side of this page.